brtrdkeller/Assistance-UNSSC-courses/recommendations-report.md

 The main banner is declared as a `<nav>`.
 It should be a `<header>`

 {: .recommendation }
-Change the `<nav>` container for a `<header>` container for the main banner
+Change the `<nav>` container for a `<header>` container for the main banner.

 ### Landmark

 When navigating on the interface, any Landmark presents a label.
-Landmark should have a label for a better navigation
+Landmark should have a label for better navigation

 {: .recommendation }
 Add `aria-label` on landmark.
-Ex. `<header aria-label='Main'>`.
+Eg. `<nav aria-label='Main'>`.

 ## Dashboard